KyleBehiels/LandlordApplication/README.md

 6. Start watching `SaSS` files for changes, and compiling if found by running `npm run watch-css`

 7. Start the development server with `npm start`.
 This should open the application in your default web browser.
+    If this fails see the installing npm section of this readme
 8. Open a text editor (I recommend [Visual Studio Code](https://code.visualstudio.com/) or [Sublime](https://www.sublimetext.com/).)
 Use your text editor to add the root folder (LandlordApplication) to your project workspace.

 ## Making changes to the code